bdahlstrom/SecWebProj2023/README.md

 This app is designed to assist with receipe searches using an API at https://www.edamam.com/

-Eventually, this app will be able to email or text a user a list of the ingredients for a recipe they have chosen.
+Eventually, this app will be able to email or text a user a list of the ingredients for a recipe they have chose, I hope!

 Secure Web Development Project 2023